ratulb/k8s-easy-install/README.md

 Take the hassle out of logging into each machine to install docker(containerd based runtime lies in another branch), kube components & network plugin.
 Instead manage everything from a single machine.The machine from where the script is launched can be a part of the cluster too.

-All that is required is the current machine's SSH public key should be added to the ~/.ssh/authorized_keys of the cluster machins.
+Add the the current machine's SSH public key to the ~/.ssh/authorized_keys of the cluster machins(only for multi-node cluster).

 How to setup: